UTP Ethernet Cables: Categories, Connectors, and Wiring

 Advanced Topics

-- Shielded Twisted Pair (STP): Explore how shielding improves noise resistance in high-interference environments.
+- Shielded Twisted Pair (STP): Learn how shielding improves noise resistance in high-interference environments (e.g., industrial settings).

-- Cable Testing and Certification: Understand how to verify cable performance using tools like Fluke testers.
+- Cable Testing and Certification: Understand how to verify cable performance using tools like Fluke testers (e.g., checking for attenuation, crosstalk, and impedance).

-- Structured Cabling Systems: Discover best practices for large-scale network deployments (e.g., ANSI/TIA-568).
+- Structured Cabling Systems: Discover best practices for large-scale network deployments (e.g., ANSI/TIA-568 standards for commercial buildings).

 External Resources